CablepunkPress/bountiful/README.md

 - **search_archive** — semantic search over past conversations
 - **recall_message** — look up specific messages by number or date

 Conversations are stored locally in SQLite at `~/.{agent-id}/{agent-id}.db`.

-Shared inference infrastructure (embedding model and llama.cpp) lives at `~/.bountiful/` and is built once, shared by all Basic Bot agents on the machine.
+Shared inference infrastructure (embedding model and llama.cpp) lives at `~/.bountiful/` and is built once, shared by all agents on the machine.

 ## Customization